Idaho Guardsman celebrates Asian American and Pacific Islander Heritage Month

-1st Lt.
-Erica Bermensolo, a member of the 101st Weapons of Mass Destruction Civil Support Team, Idaho Air National Guard, poses for a photo for Asian American and Pacific Islander Heritage Month in a mobile laboratory at Gowen Field, Idaho, April 20, 2021.
-As an Asian American Guardsman, Bermensolo said this observance means acceptance, and a gives her a sense of belonging in the vast pool of backgrounds that make up the military population.
+SMSgt.
+Christina Rohrenbach, a personnel superintendent with the 124th Force Support Squadron, Idaho Air National Guard, poses for a portrait for Asian American and Pacific Islander Heritage Month, April 22, 2021 at Gowen Field, Idaho.
+Rohrenbach said she loves everything about her background because its filled with rich traditions and stories.
 (U.S. Air National Guard photo by Senior Airman Mercedee Wilds)

 |Date Taken: